-- 4. Consult with STATE if buried or previously unidentified cultural resources are located during these project activities.
-If this occurs, the GRANTEE will immediately cease all ground-disturbing work in the vicinity, protect the discovery, and contact the STATE within 24 hours of the discovery. - 5.
+- 4. Consult with State Historic Preservation Office if buried or previously unidentified cultural resources are located during these project activities.
+If this occurs, the GRANTEE will immediately cease all ground-disturbing work in the vicinity, protect the discovery, and contact the State Historic Preservation Office within 24 hours of the discovery. - 5.
 Ensure that a project sign is displayed in a prominent location at each project site while project work is in progress.
-The project sign will be provided by the STATE for the duration of the project and will be returned to the STATE upon project completion.
+The project sign will be provided by the State Historic Preservation Office for the duration of the project and will be returned to the State Historic Preservation Office upon project completion.
 If any damage occurs to the project sign during the project, the GRANTEE will be responsible for replacement of the project sign. - 6.
 Provide the STATE with progress and financial reports in a format prescribed by the STATE during the term of the Grant.
-Due dates are MAY 1, 2019, SEPTEMBER 1, 2019, AND JANUARY 2, 2020.
-The first progress report is due MAY 1, 2019.
-Required progress and financial reports are to be submitted quarterly.
+Due dates for progress reports are PUT DATES HERE.
+The first progress report is due DATE HERE.
+Required progress reports are to be submitted on or before the due dates above.
 If the GRANTEE fails to provide the required progress reports during the first 180 days (one hundred and eighty) from execution of this Agreement, the STATE reserves the right to revert the entire Grant amount from the GRANTEE.
 If the GRANTEE allows two quarters to pass without contacting the STATE to submit a reimbursement request and/or required progress reports, the STATE reserves the right to revert any remaining grant funds from the GRANTEE. - 7.
-Submit a final report in a format prescribed by the STATE within sixty (60) days of the completion of the project named herein or by MAY 1, 2020, whichever comes first.
+Submit a final report in a format prescribed by the STATE within sixty (60) days of the

-8. Maintain:

-- a) An accurate record of all expenditures related to the project.
-Records must be supported by source documentation.
-All volunteer services claimed as nonfederal share must be documented through time cards or records signed by both the volunteer and project supervisor.
-The STATE may require audits of all project-related records.
-Such audits shall be at the expense of the GRANTEE. - b) A special account for the project so that an exact itemization of project expenditures can be submitted by check number along with copies of canceled checks, itemized invoices, and properly documented time sheets. - c) A comparison of actual expenditures with budgeted amounts for the Agreement. - Notify the STATE immediately in writing of problems or changes in scope of work, budget, product, and performance reporting.
-No changes can be made without prior written approval from the STATE. - 10.
-Following the notification of the Grant award and before work begins, the GRANTEE will attend a project meeting with the STATE grants manager.
-It is the responsibility of the GRANTEE to coordinate the meeting date and time with the grants manager. - 11.
-Adhere to all of the policies and procedures described in the Grants Manual Project General Administrative Guidelines (2017-2018) provided by the STATE to the GRANTEE upon execution of this Agreement.
+1 completion of the project named herein or by DATE HERE , whichever comes 2 first.
+3 8.
+Maintain: 4 a) An accurate record of all expenditures related to the project.
+Records must be 5 supported by source documentation.
+All volunteer services claimed as 6 nonfederal share must be documented through timecards or records signed by 7 both the volunteer and project supervisor.
+The State Historic Preservation 8 Office may require audits of all project-related records.
+Such audits shall be 9 at the expense of the GRANTEE.
+10 b) A special account for the project so that an exact itemization of projec 11 expenditures can be submitted by check number along with copies of canceled 12 checks, itemized invoices, and properly documented time sheets.
+13 c) A comparison of actual expenditures with budgeted amounts for the 14 Agreement.
+15 9.
+Notify the State Historic Preservation Office immediately in writing of problems of 16 changes in scope of work, budget, product, and performance reporting.
+No changes 17 can be made without prior written approval from the State Historic Preservation Office 18 10.
+Following the notification of the Grant award and before work begins, the GRANTEI 19 will attend a project meeting with the State Historic Preservation Office's grant 20 manager.
+21 11.
+Adhere to all of the policies and procedures described in the Grants Manual Project 22 General Administrative Guidelines (2021-2022) provided by the STATE to the 23 GRANTEE upon execution of this Agreement.